 Although Oxylabs can be used for a variety of purposes, the service truly shines when it comes to web scraping.
 Most people who engage in data extraction tend to use their own tools, which can sometimes be difficult to set up and configure.
 With that in mind, Oxylabs has developed its own web scraper that can be purchased separately.
 The company’s data extraction solution doesn’t require you to know how to code or manage proxies.
 All you need to do is enter the URL of the site you want to scrape and the tool will take care of everything for you.

-Another useful tool offered by Oxylabs is a real-time crawler.
+Another useful tool offered by Oxylabs is the scraper API.
 The crawler can be used to capture data from any search engine and is just as easy to use as the web scraper.
 Furthermore, the tool is highly customizable and Oxylabs claims that it has a 100% success rate.
 Using this tool will only cost you $0.30 for every 1.000 pages crawled, however, the product comes with a $150 per month commitment so it’s not really suitable for small projects.

 Blazing Proxies is a service offered by BlazingSEO, a company that started as a one-man project but gradually expanded into a popular and reliable proxy provider.
 BlazingSEO has one of the smallest networks on this list but what the company lacks in size, it more than makes up for in speed.
 Just as its name indicates, you can expect to find blazing fast-rotating proxies here and, as an added bonus, the prices are extremely low.